Awards & Scholarships

 Cracked Urn

-The Evelyn Frensley Scholarship is awarded annually in the amount of $2,000 to two high school juniors in the Houston area.
-Of special interest to the museum review committee is a description of plans for college and future career and a description of projects or activities that demonstrate ability and interest in science or mathematics.
+The Evelyn S. Frensley Student Award is given annually in the amount of $2,000 to two high school juniors in the Houston area.
+For the 2025 award, 2024-2025 school year Juniors are eligible to apply.
+Of special interest to the Museum review committee is a description of plans for college and future career and a description of projects or activities that demonstrate ability and interest in science or mathematics.

-• Two letters of recommendation based on academic merit
+• PDF files of two letters of recommendation based on academic merit.

-• 500-word or less essay about plans for college and future career
+• PDF file of a 500-word or less essay about plans for college and future career.

-• 500-word or less description of a project or activity that best demonstrates ability and interest in science or mathematics
+• PDF file of a 500-word or less description of a project or activity that best demonstrates ability and interest in science or mathematics.

 Judging Criteria